 |Langenburg is in the middle of the largest and richest potash fields in the world and is just minutes away from Canada's largest two potash mines operated by MOSAIC-Esterhazy and NUTRIEN-Rocanville that plan another 100+ years of operations.
 These producers employ approximately 2,000 people in the area and play a big role in this area's wealthy economy.|

 Agri-business is the second-largest economic driver within the Langenburg area, which has some of the most fertile and productive lands in Saskatchewan.
 R.M. of Langenburg 181 covers a 675.66 km2 with 113 farms operating.
-The main farming type is crops: canola, spring wheat, alfalfa, hay, oats, barley, flax-seed, soybeans.
+The main farming type is crops: canola, spring wheat, oats, barley, flax-seed, peas.
 The second biggest farming type - beef cattle.

 |Langenburg has great health care facilities that offer efficient access to many health and wellness services.
 Langenburg Health Care complex, managed by the Saskatchewan Health Authority, is the biggest employer in the town and employs near to 150 people.|

 |Langenburg is a service centre for surrounding communities, offering all essential services to the 5,500 people living in the Langenburg trading area within a 30 km radius.
 There are more than 100 registered businesses, 50 of which have storefronts along the town's main street (Kaiser William Ave.).
 Visit our Business Directory for a full list of businesses.|

 OUR MAIN ADVANTAGES